Flushing Meadows–Corona Park: 1939–1940 Fair and aftermath

-1964/1965 Fair
+1964–1965 Fair

-The Flushing Meadows site was selected in 1959 for the 1964 World's Fair.
+The Flushing Meadows site was selected in 1959 as the site of the 1964 World's Fair.
 Gilmore D. Clarke and Michael Rapuano were retained to tailor the original 1939 park layout for the new fair.
 Three structures were retained from the 1939 Fair.
-Meanwhile, several new structures and attractions were created including the Unisphere, Shea Stadium, the New York Hall of Science, and Queens Botanical Garden; the latter three were intended as permanent attractions for the future park.
+Meanwhile, several new structures and attractions were built for the 1964 fair, including the Unisphere, Shea Stadium, the New York Hall of Science, and Queens Botanical Garden.
 The Unisphere, built as the theme symbol for the 1964/1965 World's Fair, has since become the main sculptural feature of the park.
 It stands on the site occupied by the Perisphere during the earlier Fair.
 The Van Wyck Expressway was extended north through the park site along the right-of-way of the former World's Fair Railroad.
 Moses and the Parks Department also prepared post-fair plans to finish Flushing Meadows Park, as well as Kissena Corridor Park and Kissena Park, projected to be complete by 1967.

 In early 1964, the New York City Council added "Corona" to the park's name; the park was now named "Flushing Meadows–Corona Park", in preparation for that year's World's Fair.
 Councilman Edward Sadowsky explained that this was intended to correct an injustice: "The people of Corona have long lived in the aroma of a junkyard or a dump named for their community.
 Now, when there is something beautiful to be seen, there is no mention of the name Corona."
-Following the fair, most of the remaining $11.6 million from the fair funds, as well as money from Moses' Triborough Bridge and Tunnel Authority, were used to rehabilitate the site into a true park.
-Flushing Meadows–Corona Park was transferred from the World's Fair Corporation back to the Parks Department, and opened on June 3, 1967.
+Following the fair, most buildings from the fair were demolished.
+Some were relocated, such as the Wisconsin Pavilion, Uniroyal Giant Tire, and Golden Rondelle Theater, while others remained in the park, such as the Unisphere, Hall of Science, New York State Pavilion, and United States Pavilion.
+Most of the remaining $11.6 million from the fair funds, as well as money from Moses' Triborough Bridge and Tunnel Authority, were used to rehabilitate the site into a true park.
+City officials proposed repurposing the site as a "sports park" in 1966; ultimately, the Parks Department took back ownership of the site, which opened on June 3, 1967.